 “Wix was so simple to use.
 You literally could drag and drop things off the menu onto your webpage, and then move them about.
 Resizing things was pretty easy, too.”

 “GoDaddy was a very fast way to build a website.
 It was very easy to get to grips with and very intuitive.
 It came at the price of having less customization, though.”

-Wix is the winner here.
-Its editor is more user-friendly than GoDaddy’s, and people who tested it preferred Wix’s layout.
-GoDaddy was praised for just how quick it was, though, so if you need a speedy option, GoDaddy is your best bet.
+Wix is easier to use than GoDaddy.
+Wix’s editor is more user-friendly than GoDaddy’s, and people who tested it preferred Wix’s layout.
+However, GoDaddy was praised for just how quick it was, so if you need a speedy option, GoDaddy is your best bet.

 Design is all about the look and usability of your website.
 You want something that’s easy on the eye, but also simple to navigate.

 Wix works by providing a range of templates for you to choose from.
 These are broken down into industries, such as music or travel, and can be previewed and tested before you commit to one.

 Wix’s editor then gives you drag-and-drop functionality.
 Think of this like PowerPoint – to move something around, simply click and hold, drag it to where you want, and release.

 GoDaddy works differently.
 It uses what’s called ADI (Artificial Design Intelligence) to create your website.
 It sounds complicated, but it’s not – all it means is that GoDaddy will design you a website based on answers you provide to set questions.

 For example, GoDaddy will ask you: What’s the purpose of your website?
 Do you have an existing website?
 Are there any social media accounts you’d like to display?